JWT Token Authentication

 - workload

-Accepted by all Execution API endpoints.
-This is the standard scope for worker communication and allows access
+A short-lived token (default 10 minutes) accepted by all Execution API endpoints.
+This is the standard scope for worker communication during task execution.
+Issued by the server when the worker transitions to running via the

 Tokens without a scope claim default to "execution" for backwards compatibility.